openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 The `vp_token` either contains a single verifiable presentation or an array of verifiable presentations.

 Each of those verifiable presentations MAY contain a `presentation_submission` element as defined in [@!DIF.PresentationExchange].
 This `presentation_submission` element links the input descriptor identifiers as specified in the corresponding request to the respective verifiable presentations within the `vp_token` along with format information.
-The root of the path expressions in the descriptor map is the respective verifable presentation.
+The root of the path expressions in the descriptor map is the respective verifiable presentation, pointing to the respective Verifiable Credentials.

 This is shown in the following example.